What’s a Life Insurance Underwriter?

 Will You Ever Interact with an Underwriter?

-Most likely no as most insurance customers rarely interact with them though underwriters may request additional information or documentation from a customer to do their job assessing risk.
+Most likely, no. Most insurance customers rarely interact with them though underwriters may request additional information or documentation from a customer to do their job assessing risk.
 Underwriters work with other professionals in an insurance company like agents and brokers.

 Colonial Penn is here for you!